RelationalAI/StaticLint.jl/README.md

 StaticLint is a static code analyzer for Julia.
 It searches for patterns in Julia source code, such patterns aiming to indicate issues and deserve to be reported to the end-user.

+## Installing and Running StaticLint

+Installing and running StaticLint.jl is easy.
+You just need to clone this repository _outside_ the Julia project you would like to analyze.
+Although you add it as a dependency, there is no good reason to mess up with your local `Project.toml` and `Manifest.toml`.

 ## Basic usage

 There are several ways to use StaticLint.jl.
 Here are a few usage examples: